 When using the wrap vest:

-Important: Each therapy session is from 15-30 minutes using up to 6 frequency settings for 5 minutes in each frequency.
-After each frequency setting:
+Important: Each therapy session may last from 10-30 minutes using up to 6 frequency settings for 5 minutes in each frequency.
+After each frequency setting, perform the following (if able):

 2. Do 3 vigorous coughs or cough/huff exercises.